 NATURAL FAMILY PLANNING

-Within marriage there is a moral responsibility to regulate procreation, but because of the dishonest and immoral nature of artificial contraception, which has been confirmed in the constant teaching of Christ and his Church, only natural means of regulating births are morally licit.
+Within marriage there is a moral responsibility to regulate procreation.
+Because of it's inherit respect for our bodies and sexuality, only natural means of regulating births are morally licit.
 The following resources can help couples learn about natural family planning, which is an effective and moral way to participate in God's plan for sexual intimacy:

 • Couple to Couple League - a modern, scientific and highly effective sympto-thermal method of natural family planning that uses a cross-checking system based on three signs of fertility to postpone or achieve pregnancy.
 The Main Course is offered in 3 different learning options: Live Onsite, Live Online, or Self-paced Online.
 Transition courses for postpartum and premenopause are also offered.
 Go to ccli.org or contact the local teachers below to learn more.
 Teachers in the Des Moines area include: